MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 3. Open the **Instances GET** endpoint and select **Try it out** to  execute the call.

-4. Copy the value from **scaleUnitUri** and replace the URL in your address bar with it.
+4. Copy the value from **scaleUnitUri** and replace the server address (https://global.api.ci.ai.dynamics.com) in your address bar with it.

 ## Functionalities served with the Customer Insights Open Data Protocol APIs